 We’re in one of the worst droughts this country has ever seen.
 Our farmers who were already in desperate need for help are some of the brave people fighting these fires head on.
 Please donate and help these struggling communities get through one of the worst periods of our time https://t.co/ec3h14hW4X— Sam Durdin (@DurdinSam) January 3, 2020

 Travis Boak and Tom Jonas are confirmed starters for the charity Twenty20 cricket game at the Adelaide Oval on Sunday, February 2.
-With players from both South Australian clubs, all profits raised will be donated to those directly affected by fires in Cudlee Creek and on Kangaroo Island.
-Tickets can be purchased here.
+With players from both South Australian clubs, the profits of $1.015 million will be donated to those directly affected by fires in Cudlee Creek and on Kangaroo Island.

-The Power have announced their squad, which will be joined by some South Australian cricket stars next week ahead of the game: Tom Jonas (c), Travis Boak, Tom Clurey, Kane Farrell, Hamish Hartlett, Todd Marshall, Connor Rozee and Boyd Woodcock.
+The Power players involved were Tom Jonas (c), Travis Boak, Tom Clurey, Kane Farrell, Hamish Hartlett, Todd Marshall, Connor Rozee and Boyd Woodcock.

 Veterans Robbie Gray and Travis Boak did their bit to lift morale in fire-hit East Gippsland, taking leave to run a footy clinic in Paynesville on Saturday, January 18.
 The Power stars were joined by Western Bulldogs skipper Marcus Bontempelli as a surprise guest, delighting the youngsters in attendance.